leoca42/Lean-Basic-Number-Theory/README.md

 # basicnumbertheory

-A Lean 4 project for basic number theory, built with Mathlib.
+A Lean 4 project for basic number theory.
+This was mostly to familiarize myself with using Lean in VS Code and building dependencies to the Mathlib library.

+Main.lean contains a few definitions and (incomplete) proofs I did to get familiar with Lean syntax

+Everything else is infrastructure.

 ## About Mathlib